siriusctrl/UniPublic/OOSD/README.md

 2. collections: A framework that permits storing, accessing and manipulating collections of similar objects.

 ### Lecture 14: Exceptions
-1. Syndax Error: Errors where what you write isn't legal code; identified by the editor/compiler.
+1. syntax Error: Errors where what you write isn't legal code; identified by the editor/compiler.
 2. Semantic Error: Code runs to completion, but results in incorrect output/operation; identified through software testing.
 3. Runtime Error: An error that causes your program to end prematurely(crash and burn); identified through execution.
 4. Exceptions: An error state created by a runtime error in your code; an exceptions.
 Can also represent an object created by JAVA to represet the error that was encountered.